ropensci-archive/roweb2/content/blog/2017-11-10-rprofile-mara-averick.md

 MA: I mean it’s totally selfish, don’t get me wrong.
 But I’m super glad that it’s helpful to other people too.
 It gives me so much anxiety to think that people might think I know how to do all the things that I post, which I don’t, that’s why I had to read them - but even when I read them, sometimes I don’t know.
 The R community is pretty awesome, at least the parts of it that I know; which is not universally true of any community of any group of scientists.
 R Twitter is super-super helpful.
 And that was evident really quickly, at least to me.

-> <h3>My plea to everyone who has a blog is to put their Twitter handle somewhere on it.</h3>
+> My plea to everyone who has a blog is to put their Twitter handle somewhere on it.

 KO: What are some of your favorite things on the internet?
 Blogs, Twitter Accounts, Podcasts…